-A supply of 12 to 14 VDC capable of supplying 18 amperes, negative ground is required.
-It may be operated with any mobile installation having a 12 volt battery, or powered from an AC supply, such TEN-TEC Models 252M or 262M.
+Model 544 requires a supply of 12 to 14 VDC capable of supplying 18 amperes, negative ground.
+It may be operated with any mobile installation having a 12 volt battery, or powered from an ac supply, such as TEN-TEC Models 252G or 262G.

-For optimum mobile performance, it is recommended that a separate cable of at least 12 guage conductors be run directly from the battery to the transceiver.
+For optimum mobile performance it is recommended that a separate cable of at least 12 guage conductors be run directly from the battery to the transceiver.

-For fixed station installation, cable length from the power supply should be as short as possible, and again, made from 12 guage or larger wire.
+For fixed station use, cable length from power supply should be as short as possible, and again, made from 12 guage or larger wire.
 The chassis should be strapped to a good earth ground system as should all other equipment, both as a personal hazard precaution and for optimum performance.

-A power switch is located on the AF control and is wired only to pins 2 and 3 of the four pin power socket on the rear apron.
-This switch is not in series with the power input leads.
-The switch need not be used for AC operation of on-off switching is desired at the power supply location.
-Or, the switch may be connected in series with the 115/230 volt primary lead to the supply if switching function is desired from the front panel.
-In this case, the power supply switch should be permanently positioned in the "on" position.
-TEN-TEC power supplies designed for use with this model already have provisions for this mode of switching.
+A power switch is located on the AF control and is wired only to pins 2 and 3 of the four pin POWER socket on the rear apron.
+This switch is not in series with the input power leads.
+The switch need not be used for ac operatmay be connected in series with the 115/230 volt primary lead to the supply if switching function is desired from the front panel.
+In this case the power supsupplies designed for use with this model already have provisions for this

-For DC operation, the contact rating of the switch on the AF control is not sufficiently high to carry the 18 amperes required.
+For dc operation, the contact rating of the switch on the AF control is not sufficiently high to carry the 18 amperes required.
 Switch contact resistance will result in an appreciable voltage drop across the switch.
 If panel on-off control is desired, use panel switch to control an intermediate 12 volt dc power relay with contacts rated for more than 18 amperes.
-The Guardian 200 series or Potter-Brumfield PR3DYO relays are types than can be used.
-Auto parts suppliers are also good sources for relays, but make sure coil rating is for continuous 12 volt use and not intermittent use.
+The Guardian 200 series or Potter-Brumfield PR3DYO relays are types that may be used.
+Auto parts continuous 12 volt use and not intermittent use.

-Pin connections for the POWER socket are: Pin l = GND; Pins 2 and 3 = ON-OFF switch; Pin 4 = +12 to 14 VDC.
-Pin 1 has a rib on the plastic part of the cable connector and Pin 4 has a rib on the chassis connector.
+Pin connections for the POWER socket are: Pin 1 = GND; Pins 2 and 3 = ON-OFF switch; Pin 4 = +12-14 VDC.
+Pin 1 is the keyed terminal.

 The +12 volt line is fused with a 20 ampere, fast-blo fuse and a high power diode is connected across the line to ground in a normally reversed-biased polarity.
-Under these circumstances, the diode does not conduct.
-If reverse polarity is applied, the diode conducts heavily and blows the fuse, thereby protecting the transistors and electrolytic capacitors.
+Under these conditions, the diode does not conduct.
+If, however, reverse polarity voltage is applied, the diode conducts heavily and blows the fuse, thereby protecting transistors and electrolytic capacitors.